Mathematical, Thermodynamical, and Experimental Necessity for Coarse Graining Empirical Densities and Currents in Continuous Space

-Here, \blue{we provide general results on} the empirical density and current in overdamped diffusive steady-state systems, revealing \blue{a path-wise continuity equation and a mathematical, thermodynamical, and experimental necessity for spatial coarse graining.}\ When defined in a point fluctuations are proven to diverge in spatial dimensions above one, \blue{contradicting existing large-deviation statements}.~We explain why a systematic variation of the \blue{coarse-graining scale} provides deeper insight about the underlying dynamics \blue{and allows for improved inference of the system's thermodynamics}.~Exploiting a \emph{dual-reversal symmetry} we provide intuition about fluctuating currents along individual trajectories.~Non-vanishing density-current correlations are shown to unravel violations of detailed balance from short measurements.~Our results allow for a more \blue{consistent and} efficient analysis of experiments\blue{, and provide new insight into non-equilibrium steady states and their thermodynamics.}
+Here, we provide general results on the empirical density and current in overdamped diffusive steady-state systems, revealing a mathematical, thermodynamical, and experimental necessity for spatial coarse graining.
+When defined in a point, fluctuations are proven to diverge in spatial dimensions above one, contradicting existing \finalchange{central-limit} statements.~We explain why a systematic variation of the coarse-graining scale provides deeper insight about the underlying dynamics and allows for improved inference of the system's thermodynamics.~Exploiting a \blue{generalized time-reversal symmetry} we provide intuition about fluctuating currents along individual trajectories.~Non-vanishing density-current correlations are shown to unravel violations of detailed balance from short measurements.~Our results allow for a more consistent and efficient analysis of experiments, and provide new insight into non-equilibrium steady states and their thermodynamics.